Skip to main content

 A guide describes the pattern.
 Your situation has a specific shape.
 An agency that reports clicks without revenue, bills against a retainer whose scope has drifted four times since signing, keeps the Google Ads account under its own MCC, and runs the work through a junior account manager you were never introduced to is not an abstract case.
 It is a particular combination of structural problems that has to be addressed in a particular order, usually in a particular window of time before the renewal clause triggers.

 If you need someone to read the account and the relationship directly and tell you what to ask, what to fix, and whether to renew, the Conversion Second Opinion delivers a written diagnosis in 72 hours.
 The review includes account access audit, reporting gap analysis, structural findings on the paid advertising work, and a prioritized list of the conversations to have before the next term starts. $999.
 No retainer.
+For the prior decision of whether to hire help at all, see the DIY marketing versus hiring someone comparison.

 Related pillars